 Pieter Bruegel the Elder (1525-1569) was one of the only Flemish painters that became extremely successful during the turbulent 16th century in the region.
-Many of his paçtings consist of landscapes depicting the Flemish countryside and paintings featuring peasant scenes, genre paintings that were eagerly adopted by Dutch Golden Age painters.
+Many of his paçtings consist of landscapes depicting the Flemish countryside and amazing paintings featuring peasant scenes, genre paintings that were eagerly adopted by Dutch Golden Age painters.

 He traveled to Italy before he was 30 years of age and settled in Antwerp afterward.
 What’s remarkable is that he only produced his most famous works during the final years of his life.
 That’s because he was a successful printmaker as well, producing designs for prints for the leading publishers in Antwerp.
-Then Brueghel family consisted of many famous artists of which Pieter is one of the best-known.
+The Brueghel family consisted of many famous artists of which Pieter is one of the best-known.

 5. Jan Bruegel the Elder

 Jan Bruegel the Elder (1568-1625) was the son of Pieter Brueghel the Elder and although he never knew his father (he died one year after Jan was born), he inherited his talent.
 He was a good friend of Peter Paul Rubens and the Mannerist artist collaborated on at least 20 paintings with Rubens, including a famous work called “The Garden of Eden and the Fall of Man.”

 The oeuvre of Jan Brueghel is extremely varied as he produced still lives, history and mythological paintings, landscapes, seascapes, and animal paintings.
 He was also an innovator of his time and his Paradise scenes featuring exotic animals were so spectacular for contemporary viewers that they earned him the nickname “Paradise Brueghel.”